morris-frank/morris-frank.com/content/_index.md

 we are building a sustainable, innovative and really cool wooden housing complex for 200 young people.

-Besides that I like mountains, climbing and making and listening to music.
+Besides that I like mountains, climbing and making and listening to music…

 <ul class="icons">
     <li><a class="icon-twitter" href="https://twitter.com/morris_frank_/"><pre>morris_frank_</pre> on twitter</a></li>